Athletic trainers offer Club Sports players front-line treatment

 Witt and her staff includes Assistant Director Kyle Swanson and four graduate assistants, who serve an average of 20-30 hours per week.

-"We are their first line of defense and whether they need chiropractic care or physical therapy care, we're the ones that make that happen on a daily basis," Witt said, noting she are her staff are also charged with helping injured student-athletes return to their respective teams.
+"We are their first line of defense and whether they need chiropractic care or physical therapy care, we're the ones that make that happen on a daily basis," Witt said, noting she and her staff are also charged with helping injured student-athletes return to their respective teams.
 "We provide day-to-day rehabilitation for these athletes to get them back to their full potential."

-March is designated as National Athletic Training Month by the National Athletic Trainers' Association, and Liberty's Club Sports coaches recognize the critical role trainers play throughout the year and especially this month, when many teams are vying for championships around the country.
+March is designated National Athletic Training Month by the National Athletic Trainers' Association, and Liberty's Club Sports coaches recognize the critical role trainers play throughout the year and especially this month, when many teams are vying for championships around the country.

 "Athletic trainers as big a part of the coaching staff as anyone else," said Liberty Club Sports Athletic Director Kirk Handy, also head coach of the Flames' ACHA DI men's hockey team.
 "They do a fantastic job and it's often a thankless job.
 They are part of the unsung heroes of our staff.
 They are able to get our guys back quickly and they are really proactive with them."